Jointly commissioned by the Australian War Memorial and the Department of Veterans' Affairs.

 The different movements were written by some of the greatest Australian contemporary composers, as well as the recently discovered Frederick Septimus Kelly, who died at Beaumon-Hamel in 1916.
 His Lament of the Somme, which evokes the Battle of Pozières, near Albert, was written just two weeks before his death.
 Elena Kats-Chernin, who finished writing her piece last year, will evoke the battle of Bullecourt in the Pas-de-Calais.
 Alex Lithgow who wrote the stirring Victoria March, which was played by the Australian Army as it marched into Bapaume in 1917, has his work incorporated into Nigel Westlake’s the Glass Soldier, a piece for trumpet and orchestra.
 A lone piper plays a lament by Pipe-Major John Grant in the last movement.

 This extraordinary symphonic work was devised and curated by Christopher Latham, Artistic Director of the Flowers of War project, and the first musical artist-in-residence at the Australian War Memorial.

-The Australian War Memorial Orchestra & Choir and members of the Band of the Royal Military College Duntroon with Paul Goodchild - trumpet; Simone Riksman - soprano (Holland); Christina Wilson - mezzo-soprano; David Novak - accordion (Slovenia); Jordan Aikin - bagpipes (UK); Timothy Young - piano; David Pereira - cello; Tobias Cole - Choirmaster.
+The Australian War Memorial Orchestra & Choir and members of the Band of the Royal Military College Duntroon with Paul Goodchild - trumpet; Simone Riksman - soprano (Holland); Christina Wilson - mezzo-soprano; Andrew Goodwin - tenor; David Hidden - baritone; David Novak - accordion (Slovenia); Jordan Aikin - bagpipes (UK); Timothy Young - piano; Tobias Cole - Choirmaster.
 Directed by Christopher Latham